You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 Another Free Scheduling Method: IFTTT

 IFTTT is not a Pinterest Marketing Partner like the schedulers mentioned above, but that doesn’t mean Pinterest will penalize you for using (and it doesn’t mean they won’t).
-Either way, I see it as a more roundabout way of scheduling pins, as it’s not specifically made to be a social media scheduler.
+Either way, I personally see it as a more roundabout and cumbersome way of scheduling pins, as it’s not specifically made to be a social media scheduler.

 If you want to look into using IFTTT to schedule pins, you can find plenty of tutorials online walking you through using IFTTT with Pinterest.
 And here’s some info directly from Pinterest about connecting your account to IFTTT.